 (1d) In subsection (1a), (1b) and (1c) —

-“lot” means a parcel of land that is shown on a plan (as defined in section 136A) as a lot, other than a common property lot on a survey-strata plan;
+lot1) means a parcel of land that is shown on a plan (as defined in section 136A) as a lot, other than a common property lot on a survey-strata plan;

-“single dwelling covenant” means a restrictive covenant that prohibits the construction of more than one dwelling on the lot burdened by the covenant.
+single dwelling covenant means a restrictive covenant that prohibits the construction of more than one dwelling on the lot burdened by the covenant.

 (2) When any proceedings by suit or otherwise are instituted to enforce an easement, or to enforce any rights arising out of the breach of a restrictive covenant affecting land under this Act or any local government or public authority then any person against whom the proceedings are instituted may in such proceedings apply to the court or a judge for an order under this section.